JordanSpencerWu/old-website/_posts/blog/2016/2016-04-01-my-nodejs-notes.markdown

   // new task
 {% endhighlight %}

 The following code will run in a sequence, this means one instruction at a time.
 The first thing is it will read the file called `helloWorld.txt` and saves all the content into the variable `contents`.
-Once it finished reading the file it will console log the content to the terminal, note: the __readFileSync__ returns a instance of the __Buffer__ class in node.
+Once it finished reading the file it will console log the content to the terminal, note: the __readFileSync__ returns a instance of the __Buffer__ class in Node.
 Buffer are necessary to deal with purely binary streams of data.
 Remember everything can be represented in a binary form and there are many encoding and decoding techniques used with binary data.
 Lastly it will start a new task.
 You might notice that if the file is big it will take a few seconds to read the whole file before continuing.
 In programming we want to optimize time, that is where __asynchronous__ comes in.
 In a asynchronous process, we are able to do other tasks while waiting for a task to be done.
 This is called non-blocking process which is common in Node.js programs.

 {% highlight javascript %}
   // NON-BLOCKING EXAMPLE!!